 OpenSpace Raises $15.9M Series B to Accelerate Growth

 The world we’re operating in today is very different from the one we lived in when we launched OpenSpace two years ago.
 For months, our team has been working from home and, like many others, relying on videoconferencing, chat apps, and cloud-based documents to replace what had previously been in-person interactions.
-For the real estate owners, contractors, and trade professionals we work with, we know they have been affected even more than most as they grapple with how to keep such a physical, onsite industry running with social distancing practices in place.
+We know that the real estate owners, contractors, and trade professionals we work with have been affected even more than most as they grapple with how to keep such a physical, on-site industry running with social distancing practices in place.